Ready means three different things.

 Credible people.
 Real effort.
 No single version of ready.

-The issue is no longer about individual decisions.
-It is about the structure those decisions sit inside — who holds authority, how information moves between departments, what survives a coaching change, and what disappears with the person who carried it.
-There is no shared operating manual.
-When a key person leaves, the system leaves with them.
-The club starts over.
-Again.
+The issue is no longer one decision.
+It is the structure those decisions sit inside — who holds authority, how information moves, what survives a coaching change, and what disappears with the person who carried it.
+If the operating manual lives in someone’s head, the club starts over when that person leaves.

 The information is already in your building.
 What is missing is not effort.
 It is structure.

-One organisation per league and time.
+One organisation per league at a time.

 If the more immediate need is applied performance work inside the training environment —